 Alcohol use disorder is a pattern of problem drinking that changes brain structure, leading to compulsive behaviors, intense cravings, and physical dependence on the substance.
 When the person is not drinking, they experience a negative emotional state and other withdrawal symptoms.
 Consuming large amounts of alcohol for a long time leads to serious behavioral, psychological, and physical harm.
 A study published in the Journal of American College of Cardiology suggested that eliminating alcohol abuse would result in 91,000 fewer individuals with congestive heart failure, 73,000 fewer instances of arterial fibrillation, and 34,000 fewer heart attacks.

-The Risks of Alcohol Abuse
+The Risks of Excessive Drinking

 According to the Centers for Disease Control and Prevention (CDC), excessive alcohol consumption leads to one in 10 deaths among working-age adults, ages 20-64.
 Short-term health risks of alcohol abuse include: